-The face value of each Equity Share is $\gtrless 2$ each and the Offer Price at the lower end of the Price Band is $\gtrless [\bullet]$ per Equity Share and at the higher end of the Price Band is $\gtrless [\bullet]$ per Equity Share.
-The Anchor Investor Offer Price is $\gtrless [\bullet]$ per Equity Share.
+The face value of each Equity Share is ₹2 each and the Offer Price at the lower end of the Price Band is ₹269 per Equity Share and at the higher end of the Price Band is ₹283 per Equity Share.
+The Anchor Investor Offer Price is ₹283 per Equity Share.

-The Price Band and the minimum Bid Lot will be decided by our Company, in accordance with applicable laws and, in consultation with the BRLM, and published by our Company in all editions of Business Standard (a widely circulated English national daily newspaper), all editions of Business Standard (a widely circulated Hindi national daily newspaper) and Mumbai edition of Navshakti (a widely circulated Marathi daily newspaper, Marathi being the regional language of Maharashtra, where our Registered Office is located), at least two Working Days prior to the Bid/Offer Opening Date, and shall be made available to the Stock Exchanges for the purpose of uploading the same on their websites.
-The Selling Shareholders shall not be involved directly/indirectly in any manner in determining the Offer Price through the Book Building Process and Allocation to the successful Bidders including through the IPO Committee.
-The Price Band, along with the relevant financial ratios calculated at the Floor Price and at the Cap Price shall be pre-filled in the Bid-cum-Application Forms available at the respective websites of the Stock Exchanges.
-The Offer Price shall be determined by our Company, in consultation with the BRLM, after the Bid/Offer Closing Date, on the basis of assessment of market demand for Equity Shares offered by way of the Book Building Process.
+The Price Band and the minimum Bid Lot were decided by our Company, in accordance with applicable laws and, in consultation with the BRLM, and published by our Company in all editions of Business Standard (a widely circulated English national daily newspaper), all editions of Business Standard (a widely circulated Hindi national daily newspaper) and Mumbai edition of Navshakti (a widely circulated Marathi daily newspaper, Marathi being the regional language of Maharashtra, where our Registered Office is located), at least two Working Days prior to the Bid/Offer Opening Date, and were made available to the Stock Exchanges for the purpose of uploading the same on their websites.
+The Selling Shareholders were not involved directly/indirectly in any manner in determining the Offer Price through the Book Building Process and Allocation to the successful Bidders including through the IPO Committee.
+The Price Band, along with the relevant financial ratios calculated at the Floor Price and at the Cap Price were pre-filled in the Bid-cum-Application Forms available at the respective websites of the Stock Exchanges.
+The Offer Price was determined by our Company, in consultation with the BRLM, after the Bid/Offer Closing Date, on the basis of assessment of market demand for Equity Shares offered by way of the Book Building Process.